rudak/seo_bundle/README.md

         og_locale: fr_FR                                     #optional
         fb_app_id: abcdefghijklmnopqrstuvwxyz0123456789      #optional

-##Usage
+### Usage

-The Meta Onject is auto configured with de default values from config.yml.
+The Meta Object is auto configured with de default values from config.yml.
 You just have to call twig functions in your view for print the hydrated meta tag.

-####Basic example:
+### Basic example:

     <!DOCTYPE html>
     <html lang="fr">